Patrick Peterson: 2018

-In Week 1 against the Washington Redskins, Peterson had one tackle and sacked Alex Smith once as the Cardinals lost 24-6.
-In Week 2 against the Los Angeles Rams, Peterson made eight tackles and intercepted Jared Goff as the Cardinals lost 34-0.
-In Week 7 against the Denver Broncos, Peterson made six tackles and intercepted Case Keenum as the Cardinals lost 45-10.
+In Week 1 against the Redskins, Peterson had one tackle and sacked Alex Smith once as the Cardinals lost 24–6.
+In Week 2 against the Los Angeles Rams, Peterson made eight tackles and intercepted Jared Goff as the Cardinals lost 34–0.
+In Week 7 against the Denver Broncos, Peterson made six tackles and intercepted Case Keenum as the Cardinals lost 45–10.
 He finished the season with 54 tackles, five pass deflections, and two interceptions, on his way to his eighth straight Pro Bowl.
 He was ranked 46th by his fellow players on the NFL Top 100 Players of 2019.

 2019

 On May 16, 2019, the NFL announced that Peterson would be suspended for the first six games of the season for a violation of the league's performance-enhancing drugs policy.
 He filed an appeal to have the suspension reduced, but he did not win the appeal and the six-game suspension was upheld.
 This snapped his streak of 8 consecutive Pro Bowls, as per NFL rules, players who receive PED suspensions are ineligible for the Pro Bowl.
 He was reinstated from suspension on October 14, and was activated on October 19, 2019.

 Peterson made his return from his suspension in week 7 against the New York Giants.
-In the game, Peterson recorded a strip-sack on Daniel Jones which was recovered by teammate Haason Reddick in the 27-21 win.
+In the game, Peterson recorded a strip-sack on Daniel Jones which was recovered by teammate Haason Reddick in the 27–21 win.

-In week 8 against the New Orleans Saints, Peterson recorded his first interception of the season off a pass from Drew Brees in the 31-9 loss.
+In week 8 against the Saints, Peterson recorded his first interception of the season off a pass from Drew Brees in the 31–9 loss.

 In week 15 against the Cleveland Browns, Peterson recorded seven tackles, three passes defended, and intercepted a pass thrown by Baker Mayfield that was intended for Odell Beckham Jr. during the 38–24 win, earning him NFC Defensive Player of the Week.
+He started in all ten games he appeared in.
+He finished with one sack, 53 total tackles (46 solo), two interceptions, seven passes defended, and one forced fumble.

 2020

-In Week 4 against the Carolina Panthers, Peterson recorded his first interception of the season off a pass thrown by Teddy Bridgewater during the 31–21 loss.
+In Week 4 against the Panthers, Peterson recorded his first interception of the season off a pass thrown by Teddy Bridgewater during the 31–21 loss.